1858

 Alsfeld brewery beer barrel, 1970s

-In the course of the “Aryanization” that was later ordered in the economic sphere as well, the Wallach family had to sell their business in 1935 at a price that was not in line with the market to a cooperative of innkeepers – essentially former customers – that had been founded shortly before for this purpose.
-NH
+In the course of the “Aryanization” later ordered in the economic sector as well, the Wallach family was forced in 1935 to sell their company at a price far below market value to a cooperative of innkeepers – essentially former customers – which had been founded specifically for this purpose shortly before.
+(NH)